jgneff/openjfx/README.md

 * the package information and latest builds on Launchpad, and
 * the channel where the package is published in the Snap Store.

+The OpenJFX packages on the *candidate* channel are eventually promoted to the *stable* channel.

+The [Launchpad build farm](https://launchpad.net/builders) runs each build in a transient container created from trusted images to ensure a clean and isolated build environment.
+Snap packages built on Launchpad include a manifest that lets you verify the build and identify its dependencies.

+## Verify

 Each OpenJFX package provides a software bill of materials (SBOM) and a link to its build logs.
-This information is in a file called `manifest.yaml`, found under the directory `/snap/openjfx/current/snap` by default.
-The section `image-info` provides a link to a page on Launchpad with more details, including the log file from the build machine where it ran.
+This information is contained in a file called `manifest.yaml` in the directory `/snap/openjfx/current/snap`.
+The section `image-info` provides a link to a page on Launchpad with the build status and details, including the log file from the machine where it ran.
 The log file lets you verify that the package was built from source using only the software in [Ubuntu 18.04 LTS](https://cloud-images.ubuntu.com/bionic/current/) and the official [Gradle 6.3](https://gradle.org/releases/) release.

 For example, the current revision of the OpenJFX 15 package shows: